LeaderKam/TP_JXC/README.md

 2. Then we used the component mat-autocomplete of the Material library in the html of our component "editor".

-3. Next in the typescript part of the component "editor" we used the service "tagsService" to fetch the popular tags that already exist, and linked them to the <mat-option> of our mat-autocomplete component.
+3. Next in the typescript part of the component "editor" we used the service "tagsService" to fetch the popular tags that already exist, and linked them to the <mat-option> of our mat-autocomplete component using one way binding.

 4. Finally we used a filter async in the html of the component "editor" to filter the options based on what the user is typing.